mrpascal1/mrpascal1.github.io/_posts/2023-07-23-timelineview-jc.md

     })
 }
 ```
-#### This will be rendered as

-After running the above code it will be displayed -
+#### After wiring up the above code together and running it will be displayed as -

 ![TimeLineView-Android](https://raw.githubusercontent.com/mrpascal1/mrpascal1.github.io/master/imgs/072023/timelineview-rendered.png)